jm-merchan/Simple_Boundary_Demo/README.md

 In this step we are going to:

-1. Crear an Ubuntu instance where we are going to deployed a Postgres DB and an instance (named `northwind`).
+1. Create an Ubuntu instance where we are going to deployed a Postgres DB and an instance (named `northwind`).
 This configuration is based on this tutorial: [https://developer.hashicorp.com/boundary/tutorials/credential-management/hcp-vault-cred-brokering-quickstart](https://developer.hashicorp.com/boundary/tutorials/credential-management/hcp-vault-cred-brokering-quickstart).
 Vault is going to managed the creation of accounts by means of a "Database Secret Engine" connecting via the private endpoint.
 2. We are going to install a Windows Server and use Boundary to open a tunnel to access via RDP.
 Credentials will be stored in Vault using a KV Engine.

 Vault configuration will take place thanks to the environmental variables we defined in the first step (`VAULT_ADDR`, `VAULT_NAMESPACE`, `VAULT_TOKEN`)